How to Make Scented Wax Sachets

 You can do so much with a little beeswax.
 You can even make your own beeswax crayons to spur your children’s creativity in a natural way.

 Crafting is always a lot of fun and so easy to do.
-Whether you are making Beeswax Furniture Polish or your own dipped candles – enjoy this wonderful gift from the bees.
+Whether you are making Beeswax Furniture Polish or your own dipped beeswax candles.

 - 16 ounces beeswax